bbauska/Coursera-Bootstrap/README.md

 With this we complete this exercise on navbar and breadcrumbs.

-This is a good time for you to do a git commit with the message \"navbar and breadcrumbs.\"
+This is a good time for you to do a git commit with the message "navbar and breadcrumbs."

 ## Exercise (Instructions): Navbar and Breadcrumbs